falcosecurity/falco/README.md

 ##### Container install (general)

-If you have full control of your host operating system, then installing Falco using the normal installation method is the recommended best practice.
+If you have full control of your host operating system, then installing falco using the normal installation method is the recommended best practice.
 This method allows full visibility into all containers on the host OS.
 No changes to the standard automatic/manual installation procedures are required.

-However, Falco can also run inside a Docker container.
+However, falco can also run inside a Docker container.
 To guarantee a smooth deployment, the kernel headers must be installed in the host operating system, before running Falco.

 This can usually be done on Debian-like distributions with:
 `apt-get -y install linux-headers-$(uname -r)`